joyceovalle/website/index.md

 <img class="profile-float" src="{{ '/assets/images/gitprofile.jpg' | relative_url }}" alt="profile picture" width="240" height="240">

-Dr. Ovalle (_pronounced oh-VAH-yeh_) is a doctoral scholar with [Planet Texas 2050](https://planettexas2050.utexas.edu/) at The University of Texas at Austin, where she also earned her PhD in Public Policy from the LBJ School of Public Affairs.
-She studies civil society institutions, with particular attention to their contributions to public policy and environmental quality.
+Dr. Ovalle (_pronounced oh-VAH-yeh_) is a doctoral scholar with the Program for the Advancement of Research on Conflict and Collaboration (PARCC) at Syracuse University’s Maxwell School of Citizenship and Public Affairs.
+She earned her PhD in Public Policy from the LBJ School of Public Affairs at The University of Texas at Austin.
+Her scholarship focuses on social policy and civil society, examining how nonprofits navigate philanthropic capital flows, manage competing priorities within their subsectors, and how these factors shape their role in governance and democratic life.

 Her dissertation, *Environmental Nonprofits in U.S. Climate Governance: Understanding Resources, Rhetoric, and Heterogeneity*, uses network analysis, regression modeling, and large-scale text analysis to examine how environmental nonprofits’ funding patterns, messaging strategies, and organizational diversity shape decision-making, climate priorities, and resource mobilization across the United States.